Privacy Policy

 Magpie is operated by an independent developer ("Magpie," "I," "me").
 Location: New Jersey, USA.
 For questions or concerns, please use the Contact form.

 Magpie is designed around a simple principle: your ideas should live in tools you own and control.
-Magpie exists to help you add to and work with that data, not to lock it in.
+Magpie exists to help you capture, organize, and reconnect with your thinking.

 Information I Collect